 Biden is holding a rare solo news conference to try to show he’s up for this campaign

-President Biden faces yet another high-profile public test of whether he’s sharp enough to campaign for a second term when he takes questions from reporters on Thursday.
+President Biden faces yet another high-profile public test of whether he’s sharp enough to campaign for a second term as he takes questions from reporters on Thursday.

+The press conference was slated to begin at 5:30 p.m.
+ET but got pushed back several times, including after an afternoon event with Ukrainian President Volodymyr Zelenskyy when the president accidentally called the leader President Putin before quickly correcting himself.

-It comes as Biden wraps up a summit of NATO leaders in Washington, an event his campaign had hoped would showcase his leadership on the world stage.
-Instead, it has been overshadowed by doubts that he is up for a bruising campaign and another four years in office — doubts expressed by elected Democrats, donors and voters.
+The press event comes as Biden wraps up a summit of NATO leaders in Washington, D.C., an event his campaign had hoped would showcase his leadership on the world stage.
+Instead, it has been overshadowed by doubts about whether he is up for a bruising campaign and another four years in office — doubts expressed by elected Democrats, donors and voters.

 Since then, Biden and his team have worked to prove he does have the stamina and mental acuity to run this race, adding campaign stops in Wisconsin, Pennsylvania and later this week in Michigan.
 He did a television interview that aired in full on ABC News and has another one scheduled on Monday with NBC, and he called in to MSNBC’s Morning Joe this week, too.